What is the difference between Hepatitis A, B and C?

 Question: Can you explain the difference between Hepatitis A, B and C (and other letters)?
 If I get a vaccination for hepatitis, which am I protected from?

 Answer: “Hepatitis” means inflammation of the liver.
 It can have many causes, including viruses, medications and alcohol.
 Most commonly, however, we think of the viruses, called A, B and C. There are several other viruses that cause inflammation of the liver, including hepatitis D and hepatitis E, but they are not as common in the United States as in other parts of the world.

-Hepatitis B can be both acute (short-term illness) and chronic (ongoing illness), and is spread through blood or other body fluids in various ways.
-Hepatitis C is almost always chronic and spreads only by blood.
-Hepatitis A and B can be prevented by vaccination, but not Hepatitis C. There are now many good medications available to treat chronic Hepatitis B and C.
+Hepatitis C virus (HCV) is almost always chronic and spreads only by blood.
+Hepatitis A and B can be prevented by vaccination, but not hepatitis C. There are now many good medications available to treat chronic hepatitis B and C.